sheffieldnikki/jqmath-vanilla/README.md

 <h2>Using the library</h2>

-Copy the CSS and JS file to your server and include them in the <head> section of your page:
+Copy the CSS & JS files to your server, and include them in the `<head>` section of your page:

     <!DOCTYPE html>
     <html lang="en" xmlns:m="http://www.w3.org/1998/Math/MathML">